 Why Personal History is Important

-This may seem like an odd question to ask, as many people believe personal history is very important.
+This may seem like an odd subject to broach because doesn’t everybody already know that personal history is important?

 I think both viewpoints have some validity for different reasons.
-There is a middle ground which both makes use of personal history while keeping a strong foothold in the present and interest in moving forward.
+There’s a middle ground which makes use of personal history while keeping a strong foothold in the present and interest in moving forward.

 I believe this middle ground is by far the most productive approach and this is why:

 Every present moment contains all that’s come before it in the past, and also holds the seeds to the future.
 Time is a continuum.
-And where we are at every moment is tied to where we were and where we are going.
+And where we are at every moment is tied to where we’ve been and where we’re going.

-The only way this does not apply is if you are speaking on a very metaphysical plane that is beyond time, but for our purposes here, we are working within time.
+The only way this doesn’t apply is if you’re speaking on a very metaphysical plane that is beyond time, but for our purposes here, we’re working within time.

-As human beings, we are works in progress from the time we enter the womb until we die, and for many who believe in afterlife or reincarnation, we have been before and will be after.
-Either way, we are always developing.
+As human beings, we’re works in progress from the time we enter the womb until we die, and for many who believe in afterlife or reincarnation, we’ve been before and will be after.
+Either way, we’re always developing.

 So to look at ourselves in the present, we must give due to our developmental process.

-Secondly, having a good understanding and grasp on where we have come from and what we have incorporated or internalized as our sense of self from that history, gives us a starting point to transcend it.
+Secondly, having a good understanding and grasp on where we come from and what we’ve incorporated or internalized as our sense of self from that history, gives us a starting point to transcend it.

 More simply put, we can become more than who we were or who we are now.
-We can sift through the elements of our histories and consciously decide what serves us well in the present that we want to keep, and what is an obstacle that we want to resolve or discard.
+We can sift through the elements of our histories and consciously decide what serves us well in the present that we want to keep, and what’s an obstacle we want to resolve or discard.

 Our histories are very much a part of who we are, but they don’t have to be the defining rule by which we measure ourselves.
 We are not really stuck even if it seems at times that we are.